kookie-707/starzplay-internship/AI-movie-keywords/README.md

 # AI-Powered Metadata Keyword Generator for Movies & Series
-This project uses OpenAI GPT to generate search-optimized metadata keywords (in English and Arabic) for movie and series titles.
+This project utilises OpenAI GPT to generate search-optimised metadata keywords (in both English and Arabic) for movie and series titles.

 ---